ut-issl/s2e-documents/README.md

 ## Overview

 - This is the repository for documents of S2E (Spacecraft Simulation Environment) CORE OSS.
-- Every ISSL_OSS members can see the documents in this repository.
+- Every ISSL_OSS member can see the documents in this repository.
-  - Documents only for ISSL project members should be stored in [Documents](https://gitlab.com/ut_issl/s2e/documents "Documents") repository.
+  - Documents only for ISSL project members should be stored in the [Documents](https://gitlab.com/ut_issl/s2e/documents "Documents") repository.
 - The Documents should be
   - written clearly
   - written in English
-  - written as mark down format
+  - written as markdown format
   - updated ASAP when the source codes are modified

 ## Index